autocrypt/protected-headers/draft-protected-headers.md

 Message Generation: Including a Legacy Display Part
 ---------------------------------------------------

-A generating MUA that wants to make an obscured Subject (or any other typically visible header) visible to a recipient using a legacy MUA SHOULD modify the Cryptographic Payload by wrapping the intended body of the message in a `multipart/mixed` MIME part that prefixes the intended body with a Legacy Display part.
+A generating MUA that wants to make an Obscured Subject (or any other typically visible header) visible to a recipient using a legacy MUA SHOULD modify the Cryptographic Payload by wrapping the intended body of the message in a `multipart/mixed` MIME part that prefixes the intended body with a Legacy Display part.

 The Legacy Display part MUST be of Content-Type `text/rfc822-headers`, and MUST contain a `protected-headers` parameter whose value is `v1`.
 It SHOULD be marked with `Content-Disposition: inline` to encourage recipients to render it.

-The conents of the Legacy Display part MUST be only the typically visible headers that the sending MUA intends to obscure after encryption.
+The contents of the Legacy Display part MUST be only the typically visible headers that the sending MUA intends to obscure after encryption.

 The original body (now a subpart) SHOULD also be marked with `Content-Disposition: inline` to discourage legacy clients from presenting it as an attachment.